 But it also costs money.

-While the above link provides advice on how to communicate with your loved one on the cheap, many of us would be more than happy to spend however much we needed to in order to speak to our incarcerated friends or family members as often as possible.
+While the above link provides advice on how to communicate with your loved one on the cheap, many of us would be more than happy to spend however much we needed to speak to our incarcerated friends or family members as often as possible.

 Let’s dive in.